 What is the cheapest way to liquidate a company?

-The most cost-effective way to liquidate a company is by using the self-funded process, which requires liquidators and creditors to have debts be paid off in order of priority.
-This allows for the formal process of dissolution to occur quickly and cheaply, allowing the former company’s debts to be closed down with minimal costs.
+The most cost-effective way to liquidate a company is using the self-funded process, which requires liquidators and creditors to pay off debts in order of priority.
+This allows for the formal process of dissolution to occur quickly and cheaply, closing down the former company’s debts with minimal costs.

 Who gets paid first in liquidation?

-Secure debts and pay creditors – When a company enters liquidation, the first people to be paid are pay creditors, typically those with secure debts.
-After these creditors have been paid, preferential creditors and then unsecured creditors will receive payment.
+Secure debts and pay creditors—When a company enters liquidation, the first people to be paid are creditors, typically those with secure debts.
+After these creditors have been paid, preferential and unsecured creditors will receive payment.

 Finally, shareholders may be compensated.